karlito77/ideal-waddle/README.md

 # ideal-waddle
 H All,

-Karl here and Iim new to all this
+Karl here and I'm new to all of this.
+Looking for great AI image revcognition coding for food.